needman9/create-vuejs-app/README.md

 > This is an ever-evolving, very opinionated architecture and dev environment for new Vue SPA projects using [Vue CLI](https://github.com/vuejs/vue-cli).
 Questions, feedback, and for now, even bikeshedding are welcome. 😄

-A big thanks to [Chris Fritz](https://www.patreon.com/chrisvuefritz) for the incredible work that he did to make this resource possible.

 ## Features

 - [**Thorough documentation**](#documentation): Written with the same care as Vue's core docs to quickly train new team members and consolidate knowledge.